deeenes/bioinfo-tools/README.md

 ### Pandas alternatives

 -   https://siuba.readthedocs.io/en/latest/ - A dplyr inspired data analysis
     package.
 The interface is much more intuitive and nicer than pandas.
+It uses pandas as a backend, so you can always fall back to using pandas methods.
 Authored by Michael Chow.
 -   https://learn.siuba.org/intro-data-science/ - An introductory book for
     data science in Python, using siuba (Python's dplyr equivalent) from Michael Chow.